UK crime agency investigates Brexit-backer Arron Banks

 Banks said he had written to Prime Minister Theresa May to ask for an investigation.

-The National Crime Agency, which investigates serious and organized crime, said the investigation comes after an referral from the Electoral Commission but will extend to offences other than breaking electoral law.
+The National Crime Agency, which investigates serious and organised crime, said the investigation comes after an referral from the Electoral Commission but will extend to offences other than breaking electoral law.

 Banks, who ahead of the 2016 Brexit referendum financed Leave.EU, a campaign led by Farage, then the leader of the UK Independence Party, has faced questions in parliament about the source of his wealth.